potatoQi/academicPages/_pages/about.md

   - /about.html
 ---

 I am a junior student from Chongqing University.
-My research area for the past year has been Distributed Optimization Algorithms.
-My current research interests are Large Language Models.
+My research area are Distributed Optimization Algorithms and Large Language Models.

 ## Email